-General Education Courses Semesi ter Hours ACAD 101 Principles of the Learning Academy 1 Critical Skills Writing and Critical Thinking WRIT 101, CRTW 201 Composition, Crit Reading, Thinking, & Writing 6 Quantitative Skills MATH 105 or 150 or 151 or 201 3 Logic/Language/Semiotics Foreign Language At the 102 level 3-4† 3 hours may be met in major with PHIL 220 0-3 Oral Communication See approved list, p.
+General Education Courses Semes ter Hours ACAD 101 Principles of the Learning Academy 1 Critical Skills Writing and Critical Thinking WRIT 101, CRTW 201 Composition, Crit Reading, Thinking, & Writing 6 Quantitative Skills MATH 105 or 150 or 151 or 201 3 Logic/Language/Semiotics Foreign Language At the 102 level 3-4† 3 hours may be met in major with PHIL 220 0-3 Oral Communication See approved list, p.
 16; may be met by another requirement 0-3 Technology See approved list, p.
-16; may be met by another requirement 0-3 Skills for a Common Experience and Thinking ng Across Disciplines HMXP 102 The Human Experience: Who Am I?
+16; may be met by another requirement 0-3 Skills for a Common Experience and Thinki HMXP 102 The Human Experience: Who Am I?
 3 Global Perspectives May be met by major requirements 0-3 Historical Perspectives May be met by major requirements 0-3 Developing Critical Skills Applying them Natural Science See approved list, p.
 16. 2 categories and one must be a lab 7 Social Science See approved list, p.
 16; must include 2 designators 6-9 Humanities and Arts 3 hours met in major with PHIL or RELG 101; see approved list, p.
 16; must include 2 designators 3-6 A total of 12 hours must be taken in these t Intensive Writing Met in major with PHIL/RELG 495 0 Constitution Requirement See approved list, p.
-16; may be met by another requirement 0-3 Subtotal 35-54 Requirements in Major 12 RELG 101 or PHIL 101 Intro to Religious Studies, Intro to Basic Issues in Phil 3 PHIL 220 or 225 or 371 Logic & Language, Symbolic Logic, LSAT Logic 3 PHIL/RELG 390 Philosophy of Religion 3 PHIL 495 or RELG 495 Meth & Research in Philosophy/Religion 3
+16; may be met by another requirement 0-3 Subtotal 35-54 Requirements in Major 12 RELG 101 or PHIL 101 Intro to Religious Studies, Intro to Philosophy 3 PHIL 220 or 225 or 371 Logic & Language, Symbolic Logic, LSAT Logic 3 PHIL/RELG 390 Philosophy of Religion 3 PHIL 495 or RELG 495 Meth & Research in Philosophy/Religion 3

 Select from one of three tracks:

 A. Philosophy Track 18

 PHIL courses above 299 12

 PHIL or RELG electives 6

 B. Religious Studies Track 18

 RELG courses above 299 12

 RELG or PHIL electives 6

 C. Combined Track 18

 PHIL or RELG electives above 299 12

 PHIL or RELG electives 6

 Foreign Language 0-4

 Minor 15-24

 General Electives 12-44

 Total 124

+†This requirement may be met by a satisfactory score on a recognized examination or by passing any foreign language course